What is the maximum current for a load on a 230-volt branch circuit supplied by 4 AWG copper conductors and a voltage drop of 4.6 volts?

 Prepare for the Fundamentals of Code Calculations Test with our study materials.
 Use our flashcards and multiple-choice questions, each offering hints and detailed explanations to enhance your learning.
 Ace your exam!

-To determine the maximum current for a load on a 230-volt branch circuit supplied by 4 AWG copper conductors with a voltage drop of 4.6 volts, it is necessary to apply the voltage drop calculation formula.
+To determine the maximum current for a load on a 230-volt branch circuit using 4 AWG copper conductors with a voltage drop of 4.6 volts, you can use the formula related to voltage drop:

 Where:

-• ( L ) is the one-way length of the circuit in feet.
+• ( R_{conductor} ) is the resistance of the conductors per 1000 feet.

 Subscribe